 Pet Food & Basic Care

-If you apply and qualify, PALS provides free pet food and basic care, including vaccinations and preventatives, for up to 2 pets per qualifying client.
+If you apply and qualify, PALS provides pet vaccinations, and heartworm/flea prevention medications (dogs only) for up to 2 pets per qualifying client.
+Pet owners are required to pay an annual fee of $25 per cat, or $30 per dog, maximum of two adult pets per client, once they are enrolled.
 Find out more and apply below.

 Pet Food

-If you have been qualified through the application process, PALS provides free pet food for up to 2 pets (spayed or neutered cats and dogs only) on record for each client.
+If you have been qualified through the application process, PALS will provide pet food for up to 2 pets on record for each client.
+We provide high quality dry food for dogs and cats.

 Basic Care

-If you have been qualified through the application process, PALS covers the costs of annual immunizations, vaccinations, heartworm tests and 1 year of flea/tick preventatives for up to 2 total pets (spayed and neutered cats and dogs only).
+If you have been qualified through the application process, PALS covers the costs of annual immunizations, vaccinations, heartworm tests and 1 year of heartworm and flea/tick preventatives for up to 2 total pets.
 PALS operates a vaccine clinic to provide these services to our clients once per month except for December.
-Clients are responsible for a $20.00/animal co-pay.
+Clients are responsible for an annual enrollment fee to receive clinic or pet food.
+The cost to cat owners is $25 per cat per year.
+Dog owners will pay $30 per year per dog.

 Services Provided: